-- 26 CLE: In the Guardian’s Sea, an underwater nexus forms.
-This new nexus is, remarkably, attuned to divine energy, which had all but vanished from Runeterra after the opening salvos of the Rune Wars poisoned the arcanosphere.
+- 26 CLE: Soon after the God-Emperor Azir’s return to the throne of his resurrected Empire in the Shurima Desert, a nexus forms far beneath the waves on the floor of the Guardian’s Sea.
+This new nexus is, remarkably, attuned to divine energy, which had all but vanished from Runeterra after the opening salvos of the Rune Wars poisoned the arcanosphere thousands of years ago.
 Four factions claim that this nexus is a fulfillment of their prophecies.
 In the end, Bandle City prevails, and in accordance with yordle prophecy a Launch Pad is constructed over the nexus.
 The Mothership blasts off into the cosmos.
 Some of the divine energy lingers, as do a few of the gods and spirits from the Age of Divinity.

 - Key elements: Rune Wars, Rune of Freedom, Rune of Purity, Age of Divinity, Launch Pad, Mothership, Ylsa’s Memory, Uun’Zak’Nare, Nagakabouros, the Serpent’s Nest, the Ghoul, Frostgems, Lunari, Nyrothian Civil War